gregorio-project/hyphen-la/patterns/generation/README.md

 incomparable (e.g. *ūnicus*).
 Declinable numerals and incomparable adjectives are similar, but numerals do not have adverbs.

-- `AC3`/`AI3` – comparable/incomparable adjective with three endings; the first
+- `AC3`/`AI3` – comparable/incomparable adjective with three endings; if the
-  field contains the masculine form; if the masculine form does not end in *-us*, the third field contains the feminine form.
+  masculine form does not end in *-us*, the third field contains the feminine form.
-- `AC2`/`AI2` – comparable/incomparable adjective with two endings; the first
+- `AC2`/`AI2` – comparable/incomparable adjective with two endings
-  field contains the masculine/feminine form.
-- `AC1`/`AI1` – comparable/incomparable adjective with one ending; the first
+- `AC1`/`AI1` – comparable/incomparable adjective with one ending; if the
-  field contains the nominative; if the nominative does not end in *-āns* or *-ēns*, the third field contains the genitive.
+  nominative does not end in *-āns* or *-ēns*, the third field contains the genitive.
 - `N` – declinable numeral (cardinal, ordinal, or distributive)

 Examples: